The Advertising Agency Survival Guide. 2022 “Recession” Version.

 - Some current clients have already reduced or canceled advertising and project spend.

-- You will be too slow to manage your costs.
+- You could be too slow in managing your costs.

-- Agencies, too many, are already poorly positioned, and, worse, are unbelievably ignorable.
+- Agencies, too many, are already poorly positioned, do not stand out, and worse, are unbelievably ignorable.

-- Prospective clients “probably” do not want to hear from you.
+- Many prospective clients “probably” do not want to hear from you.
 Well, they might if you have the right messaging.